-"The most challenging case was a child who was missing for ten years," says Yontef.
+"The most challenging case was a child who was missing for 10 years," Yontef said.

 She is not working on the Isabel Celis case, but she says in-home abductions are extremely rare.
 According to her stats, out of 50,000 children kidnapped last year, only 18 were snatched from their homes by strangers.

 "I think police would definitely want to interview in great detail any family member because they have to leave all avenues of possibility open."